jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 With data-first this is not possible: the data comes first and then all the optional values, so we are forced to always include a `unit` type as last param to make sure the compiler knows when the function has been fully applied.

-## Other languages
+### Other languages

 As we saw with the pipe operator `|>`, there are many functional languages that have followed this approach.
 The data-first convention and pipe first operator are not as common as data-last, but some languages have adopted this approach instead.

 One example is [Elixir](https://hexdocs.pm/elixir/Kernel.html#%7C%3E/2), which includes in the core language a pipe operator that passes the value as the first param called pipe-forward.

 In other cases, like C#, there are [proposals](https://github.com/dotnet/csharplang/issues/96) to include such an operator in the future.
-Or

 ## Conclusion